oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/debugging.md

 If your introspector job failed, then examine the `kubectl describe` of the job and its pod, and also examine its log, if one exists.

 {{% notice tip %}}
-To prevent the introspector job from retrying while you are debugging a failure, set the operator's helm `domainPresenceFailureRetryMaxCount` parameter to `0`.
+To prevent the introspector job from retrying while you are debugging a failure, set the operator's Helm `domainPresenceFailureRetryMaxCount` parameter to `0`.
 For more information, see  [Manage operators -> Use the operator -> Use Helm]({{<relref "/userguide/managing-operators/using-the-operator/using-helm">}}).
 {{% /notice %}}

 For example, assuming your domain UID is `sample-domain1` and your domain namespace is `sample-domain1-ns`: